 It is important to note that upon graduation, all grades earned prior to the date that the degree is awarded cannot be appealed or changed for any reason.
 In addition, you will not be able to graduate with an incomplete (INC), pending (PEN), or missing grade (Z) on the transcript.

-Graduation Applications for a Reverse Transfer or ENROUTE Associate Degree
+Graduation Applications for a Reverse Transfer or En-route Associate’s Degree

 Graduation Application Deadlines

-The application period for the fall term opens October 1st and closes on December 1st.
-Degrees for the Fall Term are conferred on January 15th.
+The application period for the fall term opens on July 2nd and closes on October 1st.
+Degrees for the fall term are conferred on January 15th.
 Please note: Students must apply by the deadline in order to be included in commencement activities and/or publications.

 Status of Your Graduation Application

-Applications are processed in which they are received.
-Students can check their application status in CUNYfirst by clicking on the “Graduation” tile in their Student Center.
+Applications are processed in the order in which they are received.
+Students can apply for graduation and check their application status in CUNYfirst by clicking on the “Graduation” tile in their Student Center.

 The following are the Grad Statuses assigned in CUNYfirst: